mkang32/mkang32.github.io/_posts/2020-12-15-prophet-intro.md

 - Final predictions: `yhat`, `yhat_lower`, and `yhat_upper`

 Other columns are components that comprise the final prediction as we discussed in the introduction.
-Let's compare Prophet's additive components and what we see in our forecast DataFrame.
+Let's compare Prophet's components and what we see in our forecast DataFrame.

 $$y(t) = g(t) + s(t) + h(t) + e(t) $$